Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Counting Monomial Representations

-This result is the most basic form of automorphic induction.
+This is the most basic form of automorphic induction.
 We require a converse result.
-Let $\pi$ be a cuspidal automorphic representation of $\GL_2\left(\A_F\right)$, and suppose that there exists some nontrivial Hecke character $\omega$ of $F^{\times} \backslash \A_F^{\times}$ such that $\pi \otimes \omega \cong \pi$.
-Then $\pi$ is said to be a monomial representation or of CM-type.
-The Hecke character $\omega$ must be quadratic, and so corresponds to a quadratic extension $E$ of $F$ via class field theory.
+Let $\pi$ be a cuspidal automorphic representation of $\GL_2(\A_F)$, and suppose that there exists some nontrivial Hecke character $\omega$ of $F^{\times} \backslash \A_F^{\times}$ such that $\pi \otimes \omega \cong \pi$.
+By comparing central characters, the Hecke character $\omega$ must be quadratic, and so corresponds to a quadratic extension $E$ of $F$ via class field theory.